mgimeno/el-secreto-de-la-caja/README.md

 ## Language

-The UI and dialogs are currently only available in Spanish.
+The source code is in english but the game UI and dialogs are currently only available in Spanish.

 ## Development

-The game was built using the software Adventure Game Studio (AGS).
+The game is built using the software Adventure Game Studio (AGS).